IOTechSystems/xrt-examples/AzureSphere/docs/ethernetip-example.md

 # Ethernet-IP Device

-In this Ethernet-IP exammple, XRT connects to a Allen Bradley PLC that is assumed to have preprogrammed tags.
+In this Ethernet-IP example, XRT connects to a Allen Bradley PLC that is assumed to have preprogrammed tags.
 Values are read from the PLC and pushed to a Azure IoT Hub.

 An example of connecting to the Allen Bradley PLC using wired Ethernet is given in this guide.

 ## AzureSphere Hardware

-## Prerequesits
+## Prerequisites

-*Note - The prerequisitses found on the main [readme.md](https://github.com/IOTechSystems/xrt-examples/blob/master/AzureSphere/README.md) are requered for this example*
+*Note - The prerequisites found on the main [readme.md](https://github.com/IOTechSystems/xrt-examples/blob/master/AzureSphere/README.md) are required for this example*

-- Allen Bradly PLC or other EIP device
+- Allen Bradley PLC or other EIP device

 ## Configuration

 In-order for the Ethernet-IP Example to work, you will need to edit some of the configurations.
-The configurations that are requred to be edited will have "(required)" within there title.
+The configurations that are required to be edited will have "(required)" within their title.

 ### Device Profile